 C is for Candy Canes Beginning Sounds Activity

 For this activity, I used the “C is for Candy Canes” page from the CHRISTmas Candy Cane Preschool Mini-Pack by Itsy Bitsy Learners.
 (Note the Pack is no longer free.)
-You could rotate it with pages like “C is for Christmas” from the Christmas Preschool Printables at Confessions of a Homeschooler, “J is for Jesus” page from J is for Jesus at Confessions of a Homeschooler, or Christmas magnet pages from Making Learning Fun.
+Here are some free Christmas do-a-dot pages: “C is for Christmas” from the Christmas Preschool Printables at Confessions of a Homeschooler, Christmas magnet pages from Making Learning Fun, b for bell (my do-a-dot page), and d for decorate (my do-a-dot page).

 I got the idea of using tiny bows from Chestnut Grove Academy.
 Instead of tiny bows, you could use glass gems, playdough balls, Power Magnets, pom poms with a strawberry huller, magnetized pom poms on a magnetic tray, or dot markers (if you don’t laminate the activity).